1jour1vin

 Mouth

-Powerful and rich, with a fine tannic structure and a fresh finish of green pepper and lemon zest.
+Powerful and rich, beautiful tannic structure, fresh finish with green pepper and lemon zest.

 Serve